agstermaister/DCW4/CodeBook.md

 <h1 id=raw>Raw data</h1>

-The dataset has been randomly divided into two sets, 70%  training data and 30% the test data.
+The dataset has been randomly divided into two sets, 70% training data and 30% test data.
-The files from the original data were being used for the analysis are listed below.
+The files from the original data being used are listed below.

 - 'README.txt'